elayer/CryptoTimeSeriesProject/README.md

 ## Cryptocurrency Time Series Modeling Project - Overview:

-* Scraped roughly two hundred thousand reviews from Steam on the game <i>'Elden Ring'</i>.
+* Created functions to automatically scrape Yahoo!
+Finance cryptocurrency tickers that the user chooses, collecting data from the current day back to
+January 1st, 2017.

 * Tokenized the review text to conduct N-Gram analysis, create word clouds, and construct data to be fed into NLP models (namely Sentiment Analysis).